HasanJaved-Developer/CentralizedLoggingMonitoring/README.md

 A centralized error logging and monitoring API built with **.NET 9**, Entity Framework Core, and SQL Server.
 This project is designed to serve as a foundation for collecting, storing, and managing error logs from multiple applications. **Phase 5,7&8** have also been complated and the pending **Phase 6** will be developed in a new repository.

-Each phase is preserved in its own branch, but this repository now focuses on the above highlighted phases i.e. the final **Integration Portal, a Microservices influenced architechture (Single Service Database Pattern)**.
+Each phase of development is preserved in its own branch, culminating in the final **Integration Portal,** which, together with the API projects, forms a **Microservices-inspired architechture** that demonstrates **the Single Service Database Pattern.**

 ---